arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 1. Click **Web Site** and then **Quick Create**.
 Provide an available URL for the new Web Site and click **Create Web Site**.

-	>**Note:** A Windows Azure Web Site is the host for a web application running in the cloud that you can control and manage.
-The Quick Create option allows you to deploy a completed web application to the Windows Azure Web Site from outside the portal.
+	>**Note:** A Microsoft Azure Web Site is the host for a web application running in the cloud that you can control and manage.
+The Quick Create option allows you to deploy a completed web application to the Microsoft Azure Web Site from outside the portal.
 It does not include steps for setting up a database.

 	![Creating a new web site using quick create](Images/creating-a-new-web-site-using-quick-create.png?raw=true "Creating a new web site using quick create")